When do new companies start up? What is a healthy economy? Why is unemployment so high? What determines interest rates, inflation, or stock prices?

-Economists develop theories to explain how the components of the economy like individual people, companies, and the government operate and interact with one another.
-We then gather data to estimate the relationships among the various aspects of the economy.
-Based on these analyses, economists predict how people and companies will respond to changes in policies and external forces.
+Economists develop theories to explain how components of the economy operate and interact with one another.
+They then gather data to understand the relationships among the various aspects of the economy.
+Based on these findings, economists predict how people and companies will respond to policy changes and external forces.
 These predictions, in turn, help guide private and public decision-makers to form appropriate policies.

-One of the best things about Economics is that the demand for economics majors is strong in the private sector and government.
-Economics is also great preparation for graduate school, whether you’re leaning toward business, law, public policy, or going on to become an economist yourself!
-And, if you’re still deciding, the flexibility Economics offers can help you keep your options open.
-So explore our website and learn how Economics can be the ideal stepping stone for you.
+One of the best things about economics is the high job demand in the private sector and government.
+Economics is great preparation for working in business, law, or non-profit, for graduate school, or becoming an economist yourself!
+If you’re still deciding, economics offers flexibility that can help you keep your options open.